thestippe/thestippe.github.io/_drafts/dataviz/2023-10-27-geography.md

 regions close to the equator, but the poles are mapped at the infinity.

-Finally, the stereographic projection is a **conformal** projection, and this means that angles are preserved in the mapping, and this makes them suitable to calculate angle differences.
+Finally, the stereographic projection is a **conformal** projection, and this means that angles are locally preserved in the mapping, so shapes are preserved too.
+This makes them suitable to calculate angle differences.

 Conformal projections form a very important class of projections, and the stereographic